Dickinson College

-Dickinson College is a private liberal arts college in Carlisle, Pennsylvania.
+Dickinson College is a private liberal arts college in Carlisle, Pennsylvania, United States.
 Founded in 1773 as Carlisle Grammar School, Dickinson was chartered on September 9, 1783, making it the first college to be founded after the formation of the United States.
-Dickinson was founded by Benjamin Rush, a signer of the United States Declaration of Independence, and named in honor of John Dickinson, a signer of the Constitution who was later the governor of Pennsylvania, and his wife Mary Norris Dickinson.
-They donated much of their extensive personal libraries to the new college.
+Dickinson was founded by Benjamin Rush, a Founding Father and signer of the Declaration of Independence.
+The college is named in honor of John Dickinson, a Founding Father who voted to ratify the Constitution and later served as governor of Pennsylvania, and his wife Mary Norris Dickinson, who donated much of their extensive personal libraries to the new college.

-The Dickinson School of Law is located adjacent to the college campus and was founded in 1834 as its law department.
-It received an independent charter in 1890 and ended all affiliations with the college in 1917.
-In 2000, the law school merged with the Pennsylvania State University.

 History

-18th–20th centuries
+18th century

-The Carlisle Grammar School was founded in 1773 as a frontier Latin school for young men in western Pennsylvania.
+The Carlisle Grammar School was founded in 1773 as a frontier Latin school for young men in Western Pennsylvania.
 Within years Carlisle's elite, such as James Wilson and John Montgomery, were pushing for the development of the school as a college.
 In 1782, Benjamin Rush, a physician who was a prominent leader during and after the American Revolution, met in Philadelphia with Montgomery and William Bingham, a prominent businessman and politician.
 As their conversation about founding a frontier college in Carlisle took place on his porch, "Bingham's Porch" was long a rallying cry at Dickinson.

-Dickinson College was chartered by the Pennsylvania legislature on September 9, 1783, six days after the signing of the Treaty of Paris (1783) that ended the American Revolution; it was the first college to be founded in the newly independent nation.
+Dickinson College was chartered by the Pennsylvania legislature on September 9, 1783; it was the first college to be founded in the newly independent United States of America.
 Rush intended to name the college after the president of Pennsylvania John Dickinson and his wife Mary Norris Dickinson, proposing "John and Mary's College."
 The Dickinsons had given the new college an extensive library which they jointly owned, one of the largest libraries in the colonies.
 The name Dickinson College was chosen instead.
-When founded, its location west of the Susquehanna River made it the westernmost college in the United States.
-For the first meeting of the trustees, held in April 1784, Rush made his first journey to Carlisle.
+Dickinson College's location west of the Susquehanna River made it the westernmost college in the United States at the time of its 1783 founding.
+Rush made his first journey to Carlisle to attend the first meeting of the trustees, held in April 1784.
 The trustees selected Charles Nisbet, a Scottish minister and scholar, to serve as the college's first president.
 He arrived and began to serve on July 4, 1785, serving until his unexpected death in 1804.

+Among Dickinson's 18th century graduates were Robert Cooper Grier and Roger Brooke Taney, both of whom later became U.S. Supreme Court justices.